scala-tessella/ring-seq/README.md

 where most of the circular use cases are already solved and building blocks provided for the others.

-One early idea was to create a dedicated collection.
+One early approach was to create a dedicated collection.
 But differences with `Vector` are few, so a Scala3 [`extension`](https://docs.scala-lang.org/scala3/reference/contextual/extension-methods.html) seems a better fit.